Shidacea/Shidacea-CPP/README.md

 Functions may reference other classes, but you should put inherited classes inside the file of their superclass.

-The order of loading the script folders is: core -> custom/resources -> custom/scenes -> custom/entities -> custom/other -> custom/Game.rb -> custom/Main.rb
+The order of loading the script folders is: include -> core -> custom/resources -> custom/scenes -> custom/entities -> custom/other -> custom/Game.rb -> custom/Main.rb

 ## Linux